CAWaterBoardDataCenter/SafeToSwim/src/index.md

     if (isRecent) dot.bringToFront(); // ensure recent above historical in the shared canvas }

-  // safety: bring all recent layers front (e.g., after bulk adds) recentGroup.eachLayer(l => l.bringToFront());
+  // safety: bring all recent layers front recentGroup.eachLayer(l => l.bringToFront());

   invalidation?.then(() => {